szczyglis-dev/py-gpt/README.md

 - `Use history in RAG query`: When enabled, the content of the entire conversation will be used when preparing a query if mode is RAG or Summary.
 Default: True.

 - `RAG limit`: Only if the option 'Use history in RAG query' is enabled.
-Specify the limit of how many recent entries in the conversation will be used when generating a query for RAG.
+Specify how many recent conversation entries will be used when generating a query for RAG.
 0 = no limit.
-Default: 5.
+Default: 3.

 - `Directory for file downloads`: Subdirectory for downloaded files inside `data`.
 Default: download.